 There Are Many Ways to Use Convertkit to Market Art Automatically With Email Marketing

-One potential highly effective strategy is to send a sequence of automated emails using autoresponder software supplied by an email service provider (ESP), such as Convertkit.
-With it, you write a series of emails that the autoresponder program delivers automatically on a predetermined timetable.
+One potentially highly effective strategy is sending automated emails using autoresponder software supplied by an email service provider (ESP), such as Convertkit.
+With it, you write a series of emails that the autoresponder program delivers automatically on a predetermined schedule.
 Convertkit is recommended along with three other ESPs in the Definitive Guide to Email Marketing for Artists.

 Use Email to Build a Brand, Grow Awareness, and Sell Art

-You can market art automatically using a sequence to build interest in your brand, grow awareness for your art, and engage your audience to eventually sell your art.
+You can automatically market art using a sequence to build interest in your brand, grow awareness, and eventually engage your audience to buy your art.
 The sequence activates when a new subscriber opts into your list—usually in return for a lead magnet.
-The opt-in’s action tags the subscriber, which triggers your ESP to start sending an automated series of personalized emails sent on specific days and times, according to a schedule you set.
+The opt-in action tags the subscriber, which triggers your ESP to send an automated series of personalized emails on specific days and times, according to a schedule you set.

 Why an Autoresponder Sequence is a High-Value Strategy

 Once set up, autoresponder sequences require little effort, which gives you time to focus your marketing efforts elsewhere.
-The email series it sends introduces your new subscribers to you in a friendly and convenient manner.
-They build on previous emails, and you can and should test them to make incremental improvements to learn the most efficient ways to automatically market your art.
+The email series it sends introduces your new subscribers to you quickly and conveniently.
+They build on previous emails, and you can and should test them to make incremental improvements and learn the most efficient ways to market your art automatically.

-The problem with broadcasting to an entire email list is the list contains both long-time and brand-new subscribers.
+The problem with broadcasting to an entire email list is that the list contains both long-time and brand-new subscribers.
 As a result, your messages are generic by design.
-With an autoresponder sequence, you send segmented, targeted emails that can refer to previous messages, thus building on ideas introduced earlier.
+With an autoresponder sequence, you can send targeted, segmented emails that can refer to and build on ideas from earlier messages.